 - Leg length difference.
 Your surgeon will try to make your legs the same length again, but this is not always possible, especially if there is a large difference before the operation.
 You may need a shoe-raise.

 - Split in the femur when the stem of your hip replacement is inserted, if the bone is weak.
-Mr Jain may need to insert some wires around the femur, or use a different type of hip replacement.
+Your surgeon may need to insert some wires around the femur, or use a different type of hip replacement.